v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader2-getsymattributepreremap-method.md

 ## <a name="parameters"></a>Parametri
  `parent`
- [in] Il token di metadati dell'elemento padre.
+ [in] The metadata token of the parent.

  `name`
- [in] Un puntatore a un `WCHAR` che contiene il nome.
+ [in] A pointer to a `WCHAR` that contains the name.

  `cBuffer`
- [in] Oggetto `ULONG32` che indica le dimensioni del `buffer` matrice.
+ [in] A `ULONG32` that indicates the size of the `buffer` array.

  `pcBuffer`
- [out] Un puntatore a un `ULONG32` che riceve le dimensioni del buffer necessaria per contenere i byte di attributo.
+ [out] A pointer to a `ULONG32` that receives the size of the buffer required to contain the attribute bytes.

  `buffer`
- [out] Puntatore al buffer che riceve i byte di attributo.
+ [out] A pointer to the buffer that receives the attribute bytes.

 ## <a name="return-value"></a>Valore restituito
- S_OK se il metodo ha esito positivo; in caso contrario, E_FAIL o qualche altro codice di errore.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisiti
- **Intestazione:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vedere anche